search the site

 IT Service Desk

 The IT Service Desk at 10 Astor Place, 4th floor, is the first point of contact for technology services and help from Information Technology Services, providing support for the NYU community in the use of computer, email, and Internet-related services, including NYUHome.
-For information about hours and contact information, see the Ask ITS (Help Desk) page.
+For information about hours and contact information, see the IT Service Desk page.

 ITS Computer Labs